What is a preterm baby?

 Preterm babies get complications because their organs aren't fully developed.
 The earlier they are, the more complications they get.

-Brain complications: Weak breathing, trouble sucking and swallowing, brain bleeding Bleeding in and around the brain Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
-Many newborns have minor injuries during birth... read more
+Brain complications: Weak breathing, trouble sucking and swallowing, brain bleeding Bleeding In and Around the Brain Birth injury is harm that can happen to a baby during the birthing process, usually in the process of passing through the birth canal.
+Many newborns have swelling or minor bruising as a result... read more

 Digestive tract complications: Spitting up too much, bleeding intestines Necrotizing Enterocolitis (NEC) Necrotizing enterocolitis is injury to the inner surface of the intestine.
 This disorder occurs most often in newborns who are premature and/or seriously ill.
 The abdomen may be swollen, stools... read more , yellow skin (jaundice Jaundice in Newborns Jaundice is a yellow color of the skin and the whites of the eyes that's caused by the buildup of bilirubin in the blood.
 Bilirubin is a yellow substance your body makes when it breaks down... read more )